Nils7698/Projektarbeit/README.md

 ____________________

 ### How To:
-In the 'Code' Folder the topology_v3.py is the latest KIT network topology.
+In the 'Code' Folder the kit_topology is the latest KIT network topology.

 In the newTopology folder is our new, complex topology with a SDN controller